Calibration of syndrome measurements in a single experiment: Calibrated syndrome measurements

+for two Pauli operators $e$ and $f$, and used the fact that $(-1)^{a\cdot (x\oplus u)}$ is the outcome of a stabilizer $S(a)$ given a syndrome $x\oplus u$.
+See Theorem~\ref{thm:expected_values} in the supplemental material for a more formal presentation.

-See Appendix~\ref{app:details} for a more detailed exposition.
-All quantities in Eq.~(\ref{eq:expectationvaluegivenoutcome}) can be calculated from experimental data.
+All quantities in Eq.~(\ref{eq:expectationvaluegivenoutcome}) can be calculated from experimental data as follows.
 The probability distribution of the noisy measurements $\tilde{p}(x|\rho)$ is directly obtained from the experiment.
-The probability distribution $p(x|\rho)$ can be obtained from $\tilde{E}(S(a)|\rho)$ with the help of $\gamma$ via
+The probability distribution $p(x|\rho)$ can be calculated as the Fourier transform $\mathcal{F}[.]$ of the pre-measurement expectation values, which are obtained from $\widetilde{\langle S(a)\rangle_\rho}$ with the help of $\gamma_{S(a)}$ (see also Corollary~\ref{cor:inverse_fourier}, Remark~\ref{rem:qubits}), i.e.